JeremyTallant/sales_dashboard/README.md

 ![image](images/unknown_product_name.png)

 After removing the missing values, 69 observations were identified in the description column that lacked a product name.
 These were subsequently removed, along with the missing values in the CustomerId column.
 After validating all the data, there were 148,222 observations remaining.
+## Explore Data
+The next step in the workflow is to summarize the data by doing an exploratory analysis.
+First we start by calculating the total sales of the company.
+We will create a f